 Prior to her role at BLB&G, Emily worked as a Litigation Associate at Cahill Gordon & Reindel LLP, where she focused on securities, antitrust, and commercial litigation.
 She also maintained an active pro bono practice, including representation of indigent clients in domestic violence and federal criminal prosecution cases.

-Emily received her J.D. from Columbia Law School, where she served as Senior Editor of the Columbia Law Review and led the U-Visa Project.
+Emily received her J.D. from Columbia Law School, where she was a Harlan Fiske Stone Scholar and served as Senior Editor of the Columbia Law Review.
 During this time, she also interned for various public interest and public service organizations, including the New Jersey Institute for Social Justice, the Legal Aid Society’s Special Litigation & Law Reform Unit, and the New York City Law Department’s Affirmative Litigation Division.
 Emily graduated summa cum laude from Princeton University with a B.A. in Comparative Literature.